Home Alzheimer's Disease 5 Responses to “I Want to Go Home” with Alzheimer’s

 I heard nursing home residents say “I want to go home” countless times during my time working as a social worker in a long-term care setting.
 Nobody really wants to be in a nursing home, so this was always a difficult conversation to have when someone of sound mind was expressing a desire to go home.

 However, when someone with Alzheimer’s disease said “I want to go home,” I had to respond very differently.
-This would happen more frequently around mid to late afternoon when shift change would happen and when most seniors remember “going home” from their working days.
+This would happen more frequently around mid to late afternoon when shift change would happen and when most older adults remember “going home” from their working days.

 People with Alzheimer’s disease or other forms of dementia frequently express a desire to “go home.”
-This is common among patients at healthcare facilities and assisted living facilities.
-It is a common symptom of time-shifting and can be disturbing for anybody.
+This is common among patients at healthcare facilities and assisted living facilities, and especially common among dementia patients in a memory care facility.
+It is a well-known symptom of time-shifting and can be disturbing for anybody, particularly family members.
 It isn’t easy to know how to respond in the right way.

 The person with Alzheimer’s often would not recognize where they even were.
-They just knew they weren’t “home.”
+They just knew they weren’t in their own “home.”
 This expression is not limited to nursing home residents, either.

-People with Alzheimer’s legitimately already in their home could be saying this as well.
+People with Alzheimer’s legitimately already in their homes could be saying this as well.
 What is happening then is they are not in the “home” that they remember; therefore, it’s unrecognizable to them.

 Short-term memory loss is the first symptom of Alzheimer’s disease.
 As a result, “home” might relate to long-term recollections of times and locations where the individual felt safe.
-They may remember a childhood house that no longer exists.
+They may recall childhood memories of a childhood house that no longer exists.

 “Home” might also refer to a desire for something comfortable.
 Alzheimer’s patients may feel like nothing is familiar anymore due to memory loss.
-They could miss the closeness of family life.
+They could miss the closeness of family life, and wish to be around a family member that died years ago.
 As a result, individuals may associate “home” with feelings of familiarity and belonging.

-In this situation, “home” most likely does not refer to the person’s present residence or residence prior to admission to a care facility.
+In this situation, “home” most likely does not refer to the person’s present residence or residence before admission to a care facility.
 Instead, it might refer to a time in the past when they felt safe and content.

 “Home” might be a yearning to rekindle a relationship with one’s childhood.
 That was the period of their lives when they felt the most secure, intimate, and comfortable for many people.
 This is most likely what your loved one is trying to say.

 Alzheimer’s patients may feel as though nothing is familiar anymore due to memory problems.
 This might explain why they want to “go home.”
-In this case, “home” might mean “familiar and pleasant.”
+In this case, “home” might mean “pleasant and familiar” things.

 Is Sundowning a Factor?

 Late-day confusion, also known as sundowning, is a condition that causes dementia patients to become restless or confused in the late afternoon.
 The phrase “sundowning” in medical terms refers to a condition of utter confusion that occurs late in the afternoon.
-This too was a regular occurrence in the nursing home.
+This too was a regular occurrence in the nursing home, and is well known by many dementia caregivers working in a memory care center.

 Sundowning can result in various behaviors, including disorientation, anxiety, anger, and disregarding orders.
 The patients might start pacing or roaming about the residence when the sun sets.
 There are ways to prevent sundowning, but they don’t always work.